Day 1: Delhi - Tijara 102 km

 But we try to believe that we could be able to reach Ranakpur.
 As the road deteriorates

-have to walk for half an hour through loose sand flats, and after we have to wade through a wide river
+After we have to walk for half an hour through loose sand flats, and after we have to wade through a wide river

 and after repairing a flat tyre we know that this is a hopeless affair.
 But still at times